 The Tail Section wires are the last group to be connected.
-This group of wires connect to things like the right & left turn signals, taillights, reverse lights, a license plate light, and a fuel level sending unit.
-All the wires found in the Tail Section can be seen in the schematics found on pages 123 & 124.
+This group of wires connect to things like the right & left turn signals, tail lights, reverse lights, license plate light, and fuel level sending unit.
+All the wires found in the Tail Section can be seen in the schematics found on pages 103 & 104.

 Route the wires with the print reading "TAIL SECTION" to the rear of the vehicle.
-Make sure to avoid pinch points around door/trunk hinges and moving parts like window regulators.
+Make sure to avoid pinch point around door/trunk hinges and moving parts like window regulators.